jaames/kakimasu/README.md

-###    kakimasu
+## kakimasu
-###### learn how to write Japanese kana
+learn how to write Japanese kana
 ___

 When I started to learn Japanese, I had the most difficulty with the writing system.
-Japanese uses a mix of two phonetic alphabets (called "Hiragana" and "Katakana") and "Kanji", which are the more complex characters people usually associate with Asian languages.
+Japanese uses a mix of two phonetic alphabets (called "Hiragana" and "Katakana") and "Kanji", which are more logographic.

 I wanted to build an interesting way to learn how to write Japanese, utilizing modern web technology -- something that I feel other Japanese learning resources are yet to make use of.